Icinga/icingaweb2-module-director/doc/82-Changelog.md

 * FEATURE: Sort Template trees by name (#2691)
 * FEATURE: Branch and Sync diff/preview now shows related host for services (#2736)
 * FIX: do not fail for (some) Service Dependencies (#2669, #1142)
+* FIX: Service Sets can now be searched by Service name in branches too (#2738)

 ### Icinga Configuration
 * FIX: render Set Services to individual zones where required (#1589, #2356)